People do type questions into search engine search boxes and expect meaningful answers.

 Less frequently, I’ll type in an actual question into a search engine box, to try to find an answer, but it seems that people do ask questions of search engines.

-The paper explores the use of a database of FAQ pages, which they found through “intitle:faq” and “inurl:faq” queries in the search engine, to come up with question and answer pairs.
-The processes that they then use on those question and answer pairs, to make them useful for Question Answering are definitely worth a look.
+The paper explores the use of a database of FAQ pages, which they found through “intitle:faq” and “inurl:faq” queries in the search engine, to come up with a question and answer pairs.
+The processes that they then use on those question and answer pairs, to make them useful for Question Answering are worth a look.

 When you write a set of questions for a Frequently Asked Questions page, how much effort do you take in trying to craft those questions, and in choosing the words used within them?
+If you thought a search engine might be crawling FAQ pages, would you make more of an effort?